Botboarded/-/README.md

 DO NOT OPEN
-These are on here purely for perosnal use.
+These are on here purely for personal use.